Bylaws of the Idaho Society of Individual Psychology

 Article VI.
 Executive Board

 Section 1: Composition – The Board shall consist of the President, Vice President (President-Elect), Secretary, Treasurer, Historian, Immediate Past President, and four (4) Members at Large representing each of the geographical areas of the state.
 Members at Large shall be appointed by the President with the approval of the Executive Board.
+In order to avoid conflicts of interest, no individual serving in a contract position or employee of ISIP may serve concurrently on the board.

 Section 2: Vacancies, Resignations, and Substitutes – The absence of any officer or member at large from two consecutive Board meetings shall constitute a vacancy unless such absence has been sanctioned by the Board.
 When a vacancy or resignation occurs, it shall be filled by the Board within 30 days.
 The officer so elected shall hold office until the next election.
 Members at Large may endorse their credentials and responsibilities to another member of the Society who will act as a substitute for each and any sessions of the Executive Board for which they are unable to attend, by the joint signatures of the Member at Large and the President or Secretary.